yuluqinn/CCM-site/README.md

 Default is in person, but email us to request zoom if need be.
 Brenden Lake (Thursdays (starting Feb.
 2), 4:30-5:30pm, 60 5th Ave.
 (CDS) Room 610)
 Todd Gureckis (Tuesdays 1-2pm in 4 Washington Pl (Meyer) 863 (although office moving soon; check))
-Pat Little (Wednesdays 1:30-2:30pm in Meyer 863 (although office moving soon; check here for update))
+Pat Little (Wednesdays 1:30-2:30pm in Meyer 863 (although the office moving soon; check here for an update))
 Francesco Mantegna (Wednesdays 3:30-4:30pm in Meyer 207)

 **Summary**: This course surveys the leading computational frameworks for understanding human intelligence and cognition.
 Both psychologists and data scientists are working with increasingly large quantities of human behavioral data.
 Computational cognitive modeling aims to understand behavioral data and the mind and brain, more generally, by building computational models of the cognitive processes that produce the data.
 This course introduces the goals, philosophy, and technical concepts behind computational cognitive modeling.

 The lectures cover artificial neural networks (deep learning), reinforcement learning, Bayesian modeling, model comparison and fitting, classification, probabilistic graphical models, and program induction.
-Modeling examples span a broad set of psychological abilities including learning, categorization, language, memory, decision making, and reasoning.
+Modeling examples span a broad set of psychological abilities including learning, categorization, language, memory, decision-making, and reasoning.
 The homework assignments include examining and implementing the models surveyed in class.
 Students will leave the course with a richer understanding of how computational modeling advances cognitive science, how cognitive science can inform research in machine learning and AI, and how to fit and evaluate cognitive models to understand behavioral data.

 Please note that this syllabus is not final and there may be further adjustments.

 ## Pre-requisites
 - Math: We will use concepts from linear algebra, calculus, and probability.
 If you had linear algebra and calculus as an undergrad, or if you have taken Math Tools in the psychology department, you will be in a good position for approaching the material.
 Familiarity with probability is also assumed.
-We will review some of the basic technical concepts in lab.
+We will review some of the basic technical concepts in the lab.

 - Programming: Previous experience with Python is required.
-Previous IN CLASS experience with Python is strongly recommend---it’s assumed you know how to program in Python.
+Previous IN CLASS experience with Python is strongly recommended ---it’s assumed you know how to program in Python.
 The assignments will use Python 3 and [Jupyter Notebooks](http://jupyter.org).

 ## Grading
 The final grade is based on the homeworks (65%) and the final project (35%).